omgisgithub/salary-analysis/README.md

 ## Limitations

 ### Mathematical Approximations
-- PPP conversion uses World Bank GDP PPP (не Eurostat CPL)
+- PPP conversion uses World Bank GDP PPP (not Eurostat CPL)
 - This may introduce 20-70% error for non-Eurozone countries
 - Results should be considered approximate, not exact